MD-Anderson-Bioinformatics/ldap-jwt/tests/README.md

 Instructions for running tests:

 1. Create a file of test usernames, passwords, and authorized groups with entries corresponding to test LDAP server.
-See example file: `user_env_file`
+See example file: `user_env_file.example`

    Format for file: